codr7/eli/README.md

 `2:3`

 #### Overloading
 Methods may be overloaded.
-When called; the most specific, most recent, matching definition is picked.
+When called; the most specific, most recent, matching definition is chosen.

 ```
 (^foo [x]